Pokemon-PythonRed/Pokemon-PythonRed/README.md

 ### Important Notes:

-* This is not a perfect recreation of `Pokémon Red`; it's a fan-made game that, like `Pokémon Red`, takes place in the _Kanto_ region.
+* This is not a perfect recreation of _Pokémon Red_; it's a fan-made game that, like _Pokémon Red_, takes place in the _Kanto_ region.
-* Prior in-depth knowledge of the `Pokémon` franchise, especially the video game series, is recommended and may be required to fully enjoy this game.
+* Prior in-depth knowledge of the _Pokémon_ franchise, especially the video game series, is recommended and may be required to fully enjoy this game.
 * `Windows` OS only!!
-This game makes use of `Python`'s `winsound` module, which is exclusive to `Windows`.
+This game makes use of _Python_'s `winsound` module, which is exclusive to `Windows`.
 * This project (this GitHub Repository and anything found within) is not endorsed by _Nintendo_, _GAME FREAK_, or _The Pokémon Company_.
 This is an independent, fan-made game.
 * This game's plot is a work of fiction!
-Any references to real people or historical events are completely accidental.

 ### Credits